global-asp/asp-source/en/0289_anansi-and-vulture.md

 It started to rain even more heavily, and Anansi was getting cold and wet.
 So he ran into a hole.
-“I will stay in this hole until the rain stops,” said Anansi to himself.
-“At least my money is protected by the maize I put on top of it.”
+"I will stay in this hole until the rain stops," said Anansi to himself.
+"At least my money is protected by the maize I put on top of it."

 ##
 A little while later, Vulture was